benjbuch/octo_waffle/part_03-working_with_strings.md

-Base R has a set of functions to combine and split strings, to find and replace text within strings etc. For the sake of consistency and its more powerful language, we will limit our discussion to the equivalent functions of the `stringr` package for more complex string operations.
+Base R has a set of functions to combine and split strings, to find and replace text within strings etc. For the sake of consistency and its more powerful language, we will limit our discussion to the equivalent functions of the `stringr` package when the string operations become more challenging.

 `stringr` is part of the `tidyverse`.